CharlieBravoCode/code-project-zulu-backend/README.md

 ```
 ./startbackend.sh
 ```
 After running the above command, you can access the application at http://localhost:5000.
-However, as the backend is access proted there is limited functionality on a local machine.
+However, as the backend is access protected there is limited functionality on a local machine.

 </br>